HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 The lesson?
 Search behavior follows trust.
 People search where they expect to find authentic, relevant information in the format they prefer.
 Sometimes that’s a detailed blog post.
 Sometimes it’s a 30-second video.
 Sometimes it’s a Reddit thread from three years ago.

 Different platforms attract different search intents.
-Understanding these patterns is like having a map to buried treasure—except the treasure is your target audience, and the map keeps changing.
+Understanding these patterns is like having a map to buried treasure, except the treasure is your target audience, and the map keeps changing.

 TikTok captures visual how-to and inspiration searches.
 “How to cut curtain bangs” gets millions of searches on TikTok because people want to see the process, not read about it.
 The platform’s algorithm understands this and prioritizes content that shows, not tells.

 AI tools like ChatGPT handle quick answer and summarization searches.
-Explain blockchain like I’m five” or “summarize the key differences between LLC and S-Corp” work perfectly for AI because users want distilled information without clicking through multiple sources.
+Explain blockchain like I’m five” or “summarize the key differences between LLC and S-Corp” work well for AI because users want distilled information without clicking through multiple sources.

 PlatformPrimary Search IntentContent FormatUser Expectation